devegoo/LxQt-National_theme_generator/README.md

 scripts for Image Magic

-and bash comands for generate configs
+and bash commands for generating configs